File share to OneDrive and SharePoint migration guide

 Develop a plan to prepare your users for the upcoming change.
 Consideration factors to include in your plan:

 - Evangelize the move.
 Underscore the benefits, the collaborative capabilities, and the reasons for making the move.

 - End user training.
 Provide training to your users on the features in OneDrive.

 - Train your helpdesk.
-Before the cutover, train your helpdesk in key features and common user questions.
+Before the cut-over event, train your helpdesk in key features and common user questions.

-- Prepare for any possible downtime the migration may incur.
+- Prepare for any possible downtime.
+Plan for possible downtime during the migration.

 Develop a plan for sending communications to your user base, providing clear statements of timing, and expectations and impact to the individual, including: